fraziphy/heterogeneous_synaptic_homeostasis/README.md

 ### Description of python scripts
-The Python scripts are located within the _python_scripts_ directory, including:
+The Python scripts are located within the _python_scripts_ directory and include:
 - _model_parameters_functions.py_
 - _NUMERICAL_SIMULATION.py_
 - _functions_analysis.py_
 - _ANALYSIS_MPI.py_
 - _PLOT_FIGURES.py_

-**Important:** if you wish to impiment simulations on your local machine using only python scripts, you have to pricde the right varibales described here either as enviroment variable or by changing them manually within the python scripts.
+**Important Note:** If you wish to implement simulations on your local machine using only Python scripts, you have to provide the right variables described here either as environment variables or by changing them manually within the Python scripts.
 ------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------

-**_model_parameters_functions.py_** is aimed to assign the model parameters and definne the functions regarding numerical integrations.
+**_model_parameters_functions.py_:** This script is aimed at assigning the model parameters and defining the functions regarding numerical integrations.

-Python requirements:
+**Python requirements:**
 - numpy

 ------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------

-**_NUMERICAL_SIMULATION.py_** is aimed to impliment the numerical integrations for a given set of variables.
-There are eight argument necessary to privide as:
+**_NUMERICAL_SIMULATION.py_:** This script is aimed at implementing the numerical integrations for a given set of variables.
+There are eight arguments necessary to provide:
-- DIR: The directory of the repository on the machine, provided by the **DIRECTORY** enviroment variable.
+- DIR: The directory of the repository on the machine, provided by the **DIRECTORY** environment variable.
-- MPF.beta_ampa_intra: The values for synaptic upscaling of intra-synaptic connections, provided by the **Beta_Intra** enviroment variable.
+- MPF.beta_ampa_intra: The values for synaptic upscaling of intra-synaptic connections, provided by the **Beta_Intra** environment variable.
-- MPF.beta_ampa_input: The values for synaptic upscaling of synaptic connections where stimulus is applied, provided by the **Beta_Input** enviroment variable.
+- MPF.beta_ampa_input: The values for synaptic upscaling of synaptic connections where stimulus is applied, provided by the **Beta_Input** environment variable.
-- MPF.beta_ampa_inter: The values for synaptic upscaling of inter-synaptic connections, provided by the **Beta_Inter** enviroment variable.
+- MPF.beta_ampa_inter: The values for synaptic upscaling of inter-synaptic connections, provided by the **Beta_Inter** environment variable.
-- MPF.phi_n_sd: The standard deviation of the Gassuian noise, provided by the **STD_NOISE** enviroment variable.
+- MPF.phi_n_sd: The standard deviation of the Gaussian noise, provided by the **STD_NOISE** environment variable.
-- stochastic: A boolian value to determine if simulations are stockastic (stochastic=True) or deterministic (stochastic=False), provided by the **STOCHASTIC** enviroment variable.
+- stochastic: A boolean value to determine if simulations are stochastic (stochastic=True) or deterministic (stochastic=False), provided by the **STOCHASTIC** environment variable.
-- spontaneous: A boolian value to determine if simulations are stockastic (spontaneous=True) or deterministic (spontaneous=False), provided by the **SPONTANEOUS** enviroment variable.
+- spontaneous: A boolean value to determine if simulations are stochastic (spontaneous=True) or deterministic (spontaneous=False), provided by the **SPONTANEOUS** environment variable.
-- ex_input: The intensity of the stimuli provided by the **SLURM_ARRAY_TASK_ID** enviroment variable divided by 100
+- ex_input: The intensity of the stimuli provided by the **SLURM_ARRAY_TASK_ID** environment variable divided by 100.

 **Modeling one-cortical column:**
 - NREM: MPF.beta_ampa_intra = 1, MPF.beta_ampa_inter = 0